 bio

 Brittany Ashley grew up in a small town outside Chicago, raised by a revolving door of chaotic babysitters after her mom died.
-She spent most of her childhood destroying arrogant neighborhood boys in baseball and riding her bike to the video store to rent ROMY & MICHELE’S HIGH SCHOOL REUNION for the thousandth time.
-After 18 years, she retired her stellar performance as Very Obviously A Straight Person and moved to the city.
-There, she earned her BA in Literature from the University of Illinois-Chicago, graduated from Second City’s sketch writing program and frequently blogged about being the saddest lesbian in the world.
+She earned her BA in Literature from the University of Illinois-Chicago and graduated from Second City’s sketch writing program before moving to LA.

 Brittany’s most well-known for video content she created while at BuzzFeed Motion Pictures for three years.
 Her credits there include: creating/writing a period comedy Lesbian Princess, writing BuzzFeed’s first monetized web series You Do You which was #1 on iTunes for months and writing/producing/acting in viral short films about topics like abortion and emotional abuse (“Unaware” garnered over 10 million views and 300K shares in less than a week) and writing/producing/acting in 100+ sketches.